rerpy/rerpy/README.rst

-rERPy is a Python library for analyzing EEG data using both traditional averaging-based ERP estimation, and fancy new regression-based ERP estimation (known as "rERPs" to their friends). rERPs can do anything ERPs can do -- in fact, ERPs are special cases or rERPs -- but rERPs can also handle mixes of categorical and continuous manipulations (including non-linear effects
+rERPy is a Python library for analyzing EEG data using both traditional averaging-based ERP estimation, and fancy new regression-based ERP estimation (known as "rERP" to its friends). rERPs can do anything ERPs can do -- in fact, ERPs are special cases or rERPs -- but rERPs can also handle mixes of categorical and continuous manipulations (including non-linear effects